ai4os/ai4-docs/source/help/faq.rst

 This can happen sometimes when a GPU gets stuck in the system and is not correctly freed.

-Please contact support if this happens to you!
+Please :doc:`contact support </help/index>` if this happens to you!

 🔥 I ran out of disk in my deployment